 Chic, minimalist tropical living in a spacious garden setting

 Villa Coco Groove boasts chic, minimalist tropical living in a spacious garden setting.
-It is quiet considering it is situated in a compact residential area, near to the restaurant and shopping districts.
-The grassed coconut grove and large swimming pool provide a beautiful focal point from all areas of the property, along with the lotus pond, elegant bamboo bale, and mango and frangipani trees.
-The vastness of the site is a rarity for villas in this sought-after area, which makes it a great place for functions and parties, or a pleasant residence for a family holiday or a romantic break.
-It is suitable for all age groups and is exceptional value for money.
+We found the villa to be very peaceful considering it’s situation in a compact residential area, near to Seminyak’s restaurant and shopping districts.
+The grassed coconut grove and large swimming pool provided an attractive focal point for our days of relaxation and we agreed that the vast gardens (a rarity for villas in this sought-after area), make Coco Groove a great place for functions and parties, or for families with kids who need lots of space to let of steam.
+Really, this villa is suitable for all age groups and offers exceptional value for money.

-We found the staff (total eight) professional, friendly and speak good English.
+We found the staff (total seven) professional, friendly and speak good English.
 They live out, however hours are flexible depending on your needs, and with three security guards there is always someone on hand.
 Babysitters and masseurs are available on request at additional charge.
 The chef excelled in all the meals he prepared for us.
-You can choose from an extensive suggestion menu in advance and the staff will do the provisioning and bring you receipts and change (a small crage is made per trip).
+You can choose from an extensive suggestion menu and the staff will do the provisioning (a small charge is made to cover petrol).
 A well-thought-out information book informs you of the day-to-day operations of the villa and recommends day trips which can be arranged by the staff, whilst also giving great advice on local attractions.

 - Sally Rogers, Australia checked out on 21-May-2012